orbitalquark/textadept/FAQ.md

 seem to work fine. rxvt and rxvt-unicode do not work out of the box, but may be configurable.

-Please see the [ncurses compatibility][] section of the appendix.
+Please see the [curses compatibility][] section of the appendix.
 If the feature in question is not listed there, it may be a bug.
 Please [contact][] me with any bug reports.

-[ncurses compatibility]: 14_Appendix.html#Ncurses.Compatibility
+[curses compatibility]: 14_Appendix.html#Curses.Compatibility
 [contact]: README.html#Contact

 - - -

 **Q:**
-Pressing `^O` in the ncurses version on Mac OSX does not do anything.
+Pressing `^O` in the curses version on Mac OSX does not do anything.
 Why?

 **A:**
 For whatever reason, `^O` is discarded by the terminal driver.
 To enable it, run